chander20256/chander20256/README.md

 ## 🚀 Evreva *(Currently Building)*

-Building a modern, scalable platform designed for performance, security, and user experience.
+A next-generation platform engineered for performance, scalability, and an exceptional user experience.

 ---

 ## 🎯 Revadoo

-A full-stack rewards & engagement platform built with React, Node.js, Express, MongoDB, and modern web technologies.
+A modern rewards and engagement platform built using React, Node.js, Express, and MongoDB.

 ---

 ## 🌐 Revadoo Ecosystem

+The Revadoo ecosystem extends beyond the core platform with dedicated cryptocurrency portals:

 - 🌐 Revadoo.com
 - ₿ LTC.Revadoo